Supreme Court Appeal

 When can an appeal be made

-1. Substantial question of law: An appeal can be filed when the case involves a significant question of law that has national importance or requires interpretation of constitutional provisions.
+An appeal may be filed when a case involves an important question of law that requires authoritative interpretation or has national relevance.

-2. Conflict with established precedent: If a decision contradicts established legal principles or previous rulings of the Supreme Court, an appeal may be made to resolve the inconsistency.
+If a judgment contradicts earlier rulings or settled legal principles laid down by the Supreme Court, an appeal can be sought to resolve the inconsistency.

 How can an appeal be made

-1. Filing an appeal: The appellant must file a Special Leave Petition (SLP) with the Supreme Court, which outlines the legal grounds for the appeal.
-The petition must be submitted within a time limit (typically 90 days from the date of the decision).
+The appellant must file a Special Leave Petition (SLP), clearly outlining the legal grounds for appeal.
+Typically, the petition must be filed within 90 days from the date of the lower court’s judgment.

 What are the grounds for appeal

-Appeals are generally made based on two primary grounds: Error of law and Constitutional violation.
+Appeals before the Supreme Court are generally based on two primary grounds:

 Where can I find more information